Both employers and employees have rights that need protecting.

 We can assist you in defending claims and arrange representation for you, and also organise conciliation with your employee to agree a settlement.

 Not all employment law is rocket science.
 If you have a clear procedure in place it helps both the employer and the employee if for any reason a dispute arises.
 We can assist you in drafting procedures and by giving advice on terms and conditions.

 We assist in the following types of cases.
 (The following is not an exhaustive list)

 - Wrongful dismissal

-- Claims made on the basis of unequal treatment by reason of age, sex or race
+- Claims made on the basis of unequal treatment by reason of age, sex, race or any other protected characteristic.

 - Breach of contract, unpaid wages, and working time

 - Contracts of employment

 - Restrictive Covenants